tudat-team/tudat-multidoc/README.md

    are provided in the dedicated `docstrings/README.md` file.
 2. `tudat-multidoc/multidoc`, where the software to build the API is located.
 The content of this repository should not be modified.

+## Branches

+The branches used to write the documentation are the following (listed for each repo):

+- `tudat-bundle`: main
+- `tudat`: feature/api-docs
+- `tudatpy`: feature/api-docs
+- `tudat-multidoc`: main
+- `tudat-multidoc/multidoc`: develop

+These will be revised and merged in the future, but for now it is recommended to stick to these to avoid issues.

 ## How to generate documented versions of `tudat`/`tudatpy`